Switch Mode

 – – –

-But it was fine.
-He had a skill that allowed him to find Jewel Ice.
+But that was fine.
+I had a skill that let me track Jewel Ice.

 [System]: After consuming Jewel Ice three times, your understanding of Jewel Ice has increased.
 You can now track it by scent.

-He immediately activated the Quick Find function.
-The fresh scent of Jewel Ice was wafting from all directions, but he followed the strongest trail.
+I activated the Quick Find Function.
+The fresh scent of Jewel Ice drifted from all directions, but I locked onto the strongest one and followed it.

 ‘Ah—’